Juju-Beans/Aladefa_rrnAnalysis_xxx_2021/data/references/README.md

-Obtained files from the mothur wiki for recreated seed database.
+Obtained two files from the mothur wiki for recreated seed database.